Join our 4 month medical assistant program

 When you are ready, check out sites like Indeed and LinkedIn that make it easy to apply for jobs.
 Job search sites help you organize your certifications, work experience, education, and cover letter and send them to potential employers.

-If you have a specific healthcare organization that appeals to you, you can check their website for job postings or even visit the facility to speak to a manager about your goals.
+If there’s a specific healthcare organization that appeals to you, you can check their website for job postings or even visit the facility to speak to a manager about your goals.

-Medical administrative assistant positions may also be called medical receptionists, medical secretaries, medical office assistants, medical office specialists, or medical office administrators.
+Medical administrative assistant positions may also be called medical receptionists, medical secretaries, medical office assistants, medical office specialists, or medical office administrators, so be sure to include these title variations in your job search.

-If you earn your CMAA certification, you’ll have to renew it every two years.
+If you choose to earn your CMAA certification, you’ll have to renew it every two years.
 Recertification costs $96 and there is no penalty for renewing early.

 Choosing the Right Medical Administrative Assistant Training Program